jamesb3ll/mytube-react-graphql/README.md

-# MyTube – Shootsta Challenge
+# MyTube

+Simple YouTube Clone, built with React v16 Hooks and shows how to use GraphQL multipart uploads.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).